AnirudhBHarish/AnirudhBHarish.github.io/_pages/about.md

 I'm a 1st year PhD student in the Department of Electrical and Computer Engineering at [Rice University](https://www.rice.edu).
 My interest span the areas of medical imaging and digital health.
 Additional topics I find interesting are implicit representations and self-supervised learning, specially ones with a focus towards health.

-I graduated UCLA with a M.S degree in 2023, where I was a part of the [Visual Machines Group](https://visual.ee.ucla.edu/), advised by [Prof. Achuta Kadambi](https://www.ee.ucla.edu/achuta-kadambi/).
+I graduated from UCLA with a M.S degree in 2023, where I was a part of the [Visual Machines Group](https://visual.ee.ucla.edu/), advised by [Prof. Achuta Kadambi](https://www.ee.ucla.edu/achuta-kadambi/).
 Prior to coming to UCLA, I was a Research Intern with the EdgeML team at Microsoft Research India, advised by [Harsha Vardhan Simhadri](https://harsha-simhadri.org) and [Prateek Jain](https://www.prateekjain.org).
 I worked on audio processing algorithms for resource constrained devices.

 I also received a B.Tech degree from NITK Surathkal in 2020.
 During the same time, I completed my Undergraduate Thesis on Structured Light Profilometry and 3-D Registration under the supervision of [Prof. Chandra Sekhar Seelamantula](https://sites.google.com/site/chandrasekharseelamantula/) at the Indian Institute of Science (IISc), Bangalore.